strongio/evolutionary-optimization/README.md

 A variety of selection schemes exist.
 In Roulette Wheel Selection (RWS) <sup>[3]</sup>, the algorithm selects individuals based on their relative fitness within the population.
 While RWS works by repeatedly sampling the population, a variation of RWS, Stochastic Universal Sampling (SUS) <sup>[4]</sup>, uses a single random value to sample all breeders by choosing them at evenly spaced intervals; this gives less fit individuals a greater chance to breed.
 RWS and SUS are both examples of fitness proportionate selection, but other selection schemes are based only on rank, and these are particularly beneficial when the lower and upper bounds of a fitness function are hard to determine.
 For example, in Tournament Selection <sup>[5]</sup>, the algorithm selects an individual with the highest fitness value from a random subset of the population.

 Several Crossover schemes exist.
-In One Point Crossover, the algorithm chooses a single point on both parents&rsquo; chromosomes, and it forms the child by concatenating all data prior to that point from the first parent with all data after that point from the second parent.
-In Two Point Crossover, the algorithm instead chooses two points, which splits the parents&rsquo; chromosomes into three regions; the algorithm then forms the child by concatenating the first region from the first parent, the second region from the second parent, and the third region from the first parent.
-In Uniform Crossover, each position on the child&rsquo;s chromosome has equal opportunity to inherit its data from either parent.
+In One Point Crossover, the algorithm chooses a single point on both parents' chromosomes, and it forms the child by concatenating all data prior to that point from the first parent with all data after that point from the second parent.
+In Two Point Crossover, the algorithm instead chooses two points, which splits the parents' chromosomes into three regions; the algorithm then forms the child by concatenating the first region from the first parent, the second region from the second parent, and the third region from the first parent.
+In Uniform Crossover, each position on the child's chromosome has equal opportunity to inherit its data from either parent.
 While nature serves as the inspiration for One and Two Point Crossover, Uniform Crossover <sup>[6]</sup> has no such biological analogue.

 Every position on every chromosome has a certain probability to mutate, which helps the population maintain or even improve its genetic diversity.
 Several variants of this technique exist.
 In Uniform Mutation <sup>[7]</sup>, when a position mutates, the algorithm replaces its value with a new value, chosen at random, between a predetermined lower and upper bound.
 In another variant, Gaussian Mutation <sup>[8]</sup>, when a position mutates, its current value increases or decreases based on a Gaussian random value.

-Here is an example output of the progression of GA with the specified hyper-parameters:
+Here is an example output of the progression of GA.
+All parameters controlling this three-stage "genetic" evolution are tunable.

 ```
 #